 It is also worth noting that an annulment differs from a civil divorce in that the latter ends the legal marriage, whereas an annulment declares the marriage never existed in the eyes of the Church.

 Can Catholics Divorce?

 No, the Catholic Church does not recognize divorce as it believes in the unbreakable bond of the Sacrament of Matrimony. it views the marriage as sacred and requires a lifelong commitment.
 However, the Church allows annulment, which is a declaration that the marriage was invalid from the very beginning.

-That said, note that divorced Catholics are still members of the Church and are welcome to participate in the Sacraments, such as the Eucharist as long as they don’t enter into another sexual relationship with others as this is considered adultery.
+That said, note that divorced Catholics are still members of the Church and are welcome to participate in the Sacraments, such as the Holy Communion as long as they don’t enter into another sexual relationship with others as this is considered adultery.
 In addition, remarriage without obtaining annulment is not permitted in the Church.

 The Catholic Church recognizes that not all marriages can or should be saved, and the Church seeks to support those who have been through divorce.
 It offers pastoral care and counseling to those who have been through the annulment process and encourages those who have experienced divorce to continue their journey of faith.

 It is also helpful to ask for guidance and support from your fellow Catholics and the Church community.
 Many parishes offer support groups going through divorce.